Jemimahosei/CornellSOUP/design-plan/design-journey.md

 **Interviewee 3:**

-TODO: tell us a bit about your participant
-Meghan is a junior at Cornell

-TODO: copy interview questions
-TODO: take notes inline with questions

-TODO: add additional interviewees as needed

-**Interviewee 4:**

   Sherkina is a freshman at Cornell University, passionate about computer science and the outdoors.
 She enjoys exploring nature, hiking, and participating in outdoor activities.
 As a computer science major, she says that she values the importance of technology and its potential to enhance day to day experiences.

  1. Please tell me a bit about yourself.
 You may omit any personal or private information.